- We enable you to spread out payments over time and remove the large upfront cost of equipment purchases

 REQUEST A LEASE ESTIMATE

 A fluorescence microscope is a form of optical microscope that exploits fluorescence and phosphorescence to identify and observe specific microscopic objects.
 The area of the material that is to be observed is dyed with fluorophore tags that will illuminate only the intended parts of the sample.
 The specimen is struck with electromagnetic radiation of a specific wavelength, which is absorbed by the fluorophores which then fluoresce radiation with longer wavelengths than the incident light.
 This difference in wavelengths can then be used to filter out the light from the light source and only analyze light from the fluorescent sample by using a spectral emission filter.
-The main components that make up fluorescence microscopes include:
+The main components that make up fluorescence microscope images include:

 - Light source: Common types are xenon arc lamps and mercury vapor lamps